Media & Entertainment

 • Media Pluralism

 Media pluralism, which is diversity in the broadest sense, includes both external and internal pluralism.
-External pluralism refers to media ownership, independent editorial boards, channels, titles, or programs.
-Internal pluralism refers to the social, racial/ethnic, and political diversity represented in media content.
-Media and entertainment companies can ensure pluralism by maintaining on- and off-screen diversity and by safeguarding the independence of editorial boards and programming.
+External pluralism refers to media ownership, independent editorial boards, channels, titles or programmes.
+Internal pluralism refers to the social, racial/ethnic and political diversity represented in media content.
+Media and entertainment entities may ensure pluralism by maintaining on- and off-screen diversity and by safeguarding the independence of editorial boards and programming.

 Selling Practices & Product Labeling